ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

     producer.produce(topic, key=message["company_number"].encode('utf-8'), value=json.dumps(message).encode('utf-8'), callback=delivery_callback)
 ```

-If you type the following code in your terminal `python3 producer_company_house.py getting_started.ini`, it should stream data from UK's Company House and produce it to the Kafka topic <span style="color: white; background-color: black;">company_house</span>.
+If you type the following code in your terminal `python3 producer_company_house.py getting_started.ini`, it should stream data from UK's Companies House and produce it to the Kafka topic <span style="color: white; background-color: black;">company_house</span>.
 If you go on the Confluent console, you should see incoming messages:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/10-company-house-kafka/image-1.png" alt="linearly separable data">